15 Appropriate Movies for Spanish Class 2025

 Also, the beautiful animated movie Pachamama is only found on Netflix that I have found.
 I have a guide here on TPT or Pachamama guide that is in both Spanish and English, so you can use variations in every class you teach.
 If you want to turn it into a full film unit, check out many resources in this Pachamama blog post here.

 Pachamama is the shortest film on the list at only 72 minutes.
-It goes great with the themes of indigenous cultures of South America and the environment.
-While the movie is animated, it is a little slower-paced and with a couple of scary elements, it would work best with middle school up
+It goes great with the themes of ancient history of indigenous cultures of South America and the environment.
+While the movie is animated, it is a little slower-paced and with a couple of scary elements, it would work best with middle school up.

 McFarland USA